top of page

 Training tips illustrated by Lili Chen

 Give your new family member time to decompress.
 How long?
 Well, that totally depends on your dog.
 Each dog is a unique individual.
 Some may take up to a year before they are comfortable going into other areas of your home without going over their threshold.
 Dogs, especially Malamutes, worry about what is going to happen next?
-Routine is so important, and it helps reduce stress.
-Even potty-trained dogs need to learn where to go potty in a new environment.
+Routine is so important at the beginning, and it helps reduce stress.
+If your dog is panting, pacing, lip licking, and afraid to leave their safe place please contact Mimi.Tello@chaamp.org so we can provide guidance.
+In some cases, we may need to try supplements to help your dog or visit the vet for medication to help your dog with the transition.

 What is Positive Reinforcement Training?
 By Miki Saito and Lili Chen